Acne scars come in many different shapes, sizes and even colors.

-Some forms of laser therapy may be effective at disrupting the underlying scar tissue.
+Some laser treatments may be effective at disrupting the underlying scar tissue.
 Because ice pick scars are quite narrow, punch-out excisions are a popular, mildly invasive and effective treatment technique.

 Hypertrophic and Keloid Scars

-Hypertrophic (aka Keloid) scars occur when excess scar tissue forms at the site of the injury.
-Hypertrophic scar are regions of fibrous and firm scar tissue which is raised relative to the surrounding healthy tissue.
+Hypertrophic (Keloid) scars occur when excess scar tissue forms at the site of the injury.
+Hypertrophic scars are regions of fibrous and firm scar tissue which is raised relative to the surrounding healthy tissue.
 These scars present a set of different challenges than depressed scars and are addressed with different treatments.

 When scar tissue forms in great excess, it can become a large nodule of dense, rubbery scar tissue that is known as a keloid.
 The development of hypertrophic and keloid scars is less common in acne patients than the development of depressed scars.
 A number of factors can potentially be involved in the process, including acne severity and duration, genetics and secondary infections.

 Because hypertrophic acne scars are raised, they can often be treated with ablative laser resurfacing and micro-dermabrasion.
 They can also be surgically removed.
 Hypertrophic scars are generally less responsive to treatments like chemical peels, because the scar tissue is much more resistant to the ingredients in a chemical peel than healthy tissue.